MKSanic/whatsapp-client/README.md

 # whatsapp-client
-This is an API for whatsapp that responds to commands
+This is an API for whatsapp that responds to commands.
+The run.py file is an example